to move with minimum hassle and risk—including moving tips that maintain home security

 Unlike traditional hardwired home security systems that require professional installation, Frontpoint systems allow for straightforward DIY installation and are more likely to be approved by landlords.
 There’s no messy wiring to install, no need to wait for a professional installer, and no need for a home phone line.
 Each system is preprogrammed to work right out of the box, and set-up usually takes about 30 minutes.
 Frontpoint’s dedicated customer support team is readily available to help with remote troubleshooting, if necessary.

 Many home security companies that provide 24-hour professional monitoring require users to sign service contracts with durations of up to two or three years.
-But Frontpoint’s monitoring service is billed month-to-month, with no long-term commitment.
+But Frontpoint offers month-to-month agreement options.
 This gives you the option to stop and start the service at your convenience, which is especially useful if you move.

 move your Frontpoint security system to your new home